Geetha63/MS-Teams-Scripts/UserPolicyAssignment/README.md

 # User Policy Assignment
 # Description:
-UserPolicyAssignment script will work for assigning custom user policies for N no.of users.\
+UserPolicyAssignment script will work for assigning custom user policies for N no.of users\
 To run the script please install the [SFB online connector](https://www.microsoft.com/en-us/download/details.aspx?id=39366)
-- Import the Module into windows powershell
+- Import the Module into windows PowerShell
-- Get the script from the 'UserPolicyAssignment.ps1' file and paste it into windows powershell, then run the script.
+- Get the script from the 'UserPolicyAssignment.ps1' file and paste it into windows powershell, then run the script
-- Script has all the avaialble policies to user listed below, please provide the requried input from 1 to 12 to apply the policy.
+- Script has all the avaialble policies to user listed below, please provide the requried input from 1 to 12 to apply the policy

                       1- TeamsAppSetupPolicy
                       2- TeamsMeetingPolicy